abinit/abinit/doc/tutorial/gwr1.md

 dataset: 1 , wall: 17.90 [s] , cpu: 17.83 [s] <<< TIME
 ```

+Finally, use [[timopt]] 1 to have a detailed analysis of the time spent
+in the different parts of the code at the end of the calculation.

 ### Convergence study HOWTO

 As discussed in [[cite:Setten2017]], the convergence studies for